Your child’s sexual identity is designed by God. As Christian parents we can reinforce His design for his or her life.

 Children today have an amazing array of academic, athletic, and creative interests that venture outside of traditionally held roles and expectations.
 A cousin’s son loves to cook.
 My niece plays rugby.
 Many of the old fault lines of what society deemed “gender appropriate” have broken down.

-However, many in our culture are now teaching that biology is irrelevant.
-Creating equal opportunities is one thing, but intentionally blurring the real differences between boys and girls is harmful to children who need social cues to understand themselves and their role in the world.
+However, many are now teaching that biology is irrelevant.
+Creating equal opportunities is one thing, but intentionally blurring the real differences between boys and girls is harmful to children.
+Our kids need social cues to understand themselves and their role in the world.

 As parents, our job is to help our children develop a healthy understanding of their sexuality and identity.
 This task goes well beyond the toys our children play with or what extracurricular activities they join; it harkens back to God’s original plan.